jayaraaj/aws-demo/content/20_getting-started/30_workshop_structure_rules.md

 #### Alternative Approaches available

 There are many ways of testing the same thing.
-Hence as part of this workshop, Practitioners will be oriented with alternative approaches / reusable assets that can be applied to the standard method of building a continuous testing pipeline.
-Workshop lists out some of these alternative tools, services and frameworks that can be applied to each type of Testing in scope like Functional Testing, Mobile, API based services, Performance etc.
+Hence as part of this workshop, practitioners will be oriented with alternative approaches / reusable assets that can be applied to the standard method of building a continuous testing pipeline.
+Workshop lists out some of these alternative tools, services and frameworks for each type of Testing in scope.